Peagah-Vieira/Monorepo-Auth-Dashboard/README.md

 ### Planned Features

 - [ ] **User Role Management**: A robust role and permission management system for granular access control.
-- [ ] **Dashboard**: A basic dashboard template will be provided, ready for customization and expansion as needed.
 - [ ] **OAuth Authentication**: We plan to add OAuth login support, making it easy to log in with third-party services like Google, Facebook, and GitHub.
 - [ ] **API Integration**: Support for integrating with external APIs, enabling the dashboard to display data and interact with other systems.
-- [ ] **Dark Mode**: Implement a dark theme for improved accessibility and visual comfort.
 - [ ] **Multi-language Support**: Multi-language support to make the template accessible globally.
 - [ ] **Modular UI Components**: Expand the UI components to allow easy customization and reuse, offering even more flexibility for interface creation.